EricChagoya/TMT-Ranking-System/README.md

 - This will take this weeks scores from a text file and aggregate to the total.
 - It will assign some type of formula to determine points.
 It will then use those points and put it as a ranking
 - Output Files
-	- WeeklyTotalPointsN.csv
+	- WeeklyTotalPoints.csv

-	- TotalPointsN.txt
+	- TotalPoints.csv

-	- WeeklyRankLadderN.csv
+	- WeeklyRankLadder.csv

-	- WeeklyRankBothN.csv
+	- WeeklyRankBoth.csv

-	- TotalRankN.csv
+	- TotalRank.csv

-	- SubsetWeeklyLadderRankN.csv
+	- SubsetWeeklyLadderRank.csv

-	- SubsetWeeklyBracketRankn.csv
+	- SubsetWeeklyBracketRank.csv

-	- SubsetTotalRanksN.csv
+	- SubsetTotalRanks.csv

  [To Do List and Future Feature Ideas](https://docs.google.com/document/d/1aHgE6YX5nf8FrP0W4hysDb9TuxMNkKI6R7AvGE5YeJI/edit?usp=sharing)